-With this platform, I want to encourage and empower as many people like myself as I can.
+With this platform, I want to encourage and empower as many people as I can.

 Part of how I want to do that through our wider mission is to make psychoeducation more widely accessible (and culturally relevant) to Black people, so with that said…